Biak-na-Bato National Park: Topography and ecology

 Biak-na-Bato National Park is centered on a mountain gorge sliced by the Balaong River in the Sierra Madre mountain range.
 More than a hundred caves of varying sizes and crystalline mineral formations are spread across the park.
 Among the most explored caves are the Aguinaldo Cave, once the headquarters of President Emilio Aguinaldo, and the Bahay Paniki or Bat Cave.
+The latter cave, in particular, is named because of the many bats that reside in the cave, with the surroundings smelling of bat feces.
+The feces or guano are noted to be used as a fertilizer by the locals.
 Orchids, trees, shrubs, ferns, bushes and bokawe (buho) are some of the flora than can be found in the park.

 Observation outposts of the former republic as well as ruins of stone fortifications also abound within the park, including a stone cliff with carvings, possibly over a hundred years old.

 Mount Susong Dalaga and Tilandong Falls are also popular attractions inside the park.

 There are also a few other popular places, like caves, to tourists such as the "Yungib Cave" where you'll find some human bones and "Tanggapan Cave" which is derived from the Tagalog word tanggapan (response).
-There are more caves like "Ambush Cave," and "Pahingahan Cave."
+There are more caves like "Ambush Cave", and "Pahingahan Cave".